 - 1. Stop the engine and leave it in a vertical position over 5 minutes. - 2.
-Tilt up the outboard motor and lock the tilt with the tilt stopper. - Turn the steering on the outboard motor so that the oil drain bolt is facing downward. - 4.
-Put an oil drain pan under the oil drain bolt. - 5.
-Remove the oil drain bolt and completely drain oil from the engine.
+Tilt up the outboard motor and lock the tilt with tilt stopper. - 3.
+Put an oil drain pan under the oil drain bolt. - 4.
+Remove the oil drain bolt and completely drain oil from the engine. - 5.
+Apply oil on the sealing surface of the drain bolt.

-- 1. Drain hole

-- Apply oil on the sealing surface of the drain bolt.
 Tighten the bolt with a new gasket.

-- Oil drain bolt specified torque